MeliseRocha/INCM_project/README.md

    ```bash
    ./setup.sh
    ```
+3. If your Browser does not block pop-ups it automatically opens the application.

 ## Step 3: Configure Port Visibility
 1. Navigate to the **PORTS** tab in your Codespace.
 2. Locate the following ports: